Hexagon/surveil/README.md

 Surveil
 =======

-Simple C-program for realtime motion detection of png images.
+Simple C-program for realtime motion detection of png images, without external dependencies (except pnglite, which is included, and zlib)

 Installing